 Like the wind catching tree after tree

-Shakes the seven tall ebony Pharoahs
+Shakes seven ebony pharaohs

-In their solemn ornate casings.
+In their solemn, ornate encasings.

 Seeking her appeasement